sreenish27/voyantra/README.md

 # Voyantra

-Voyantra is an innovative trip planning platform designed to simplify the process of creating and booking customized travel itineraries.
+Voyantra is a trip planning platform designed to simplify the process of creating and booking customized travel itineraries.
 Built using the MERN stack (MongoDB, Express.js, React, Node.js), Voyantra offers users a seamless and collaborative trip planning experience.

 ## Features